MORGANE E. LEIGH

 In 2020, she joined Scrofano Law PC as a Trial Attorney and started the firm’s Maryland Practice.

 She is licensed to practice in the District of Columbia and Maryland.
+Ms. Leigh is also licensed to practice law in the United States District Court for the District of Maryland, a federal court that hears appeals from the District of Maryland.
 She is an active member of the Montgomery County Bar Association, the National Association of Criminal Defense Lawyers, and the National College for DUI Defense as well as the DUI Defense Lawyer’s Association.

 She has spent her life and career fighting back against bullies.
 Defending clients is more than a job for Ms. Leigh.
 It is a passion and a belief system born out of her own difficult experience as a young law student.

 She has experienced first-hand the power police can exercise over our lives and futures.